saundeae/Programming-Language-Project/README.md

 }
 ```

-The braces and ```else if``` option prevent the "dangling else" ambuguity, in which consecutive "if" statements are followed by an "else" and the program must decide which "if" statement it belongs to.
+The braces and ```else if``` option help to prevent the "dangling else" ambuguity, in which consecutive "if" statements are followed by an "else" and the program must decide which "if" statement it belongs to.

 ### Short circuiting
 Short circuiting allows a program to take "shortcuts" in certain cases of logical condition statements.
 For example, given that ```T``` is TRUE and ```F``` is FALSE: